-

 Hello!
 My name is Susan and I have a background in ecology, art, and counselling.
 I have loved Bath since the moment I saw it over forty years ago and it is an absolute pleasure to share with you the less obvious spots in the city.
 Come join me!

-Bath is a gem of a place to visit any time of the year with so many things to do and it’s stunning architecture 🎇
+Bath is a gem of a place to visit any time of the year with so many things to do amongst it’s stunning architecture 🎇

-Be sure to wear warm clothing and give yourself plenty of time to find parking.
+Join me on this intimate tour (5 people max) as I show you the hidden side to Bath.
+Be sure to wear suitable clothing and give yourself plenty of time to find parking/bathroom, et cetera.

-I have put together this illustrated tour and have aimed it at grown-ups - it is not suitable for children or pushchairs.
+This is an illustrated amusing tour that I have aimed at grown-ups - it is not suitable for young children or for pushchairs.

 The second part of the tour looks at the challenges faced developing the land across the river, and the magnificent job the Georgians did to overcome them, then we explore a delightful green space behind the Holburne Museum and learn about its colourful history.